mezhanglei/react-easy-formcore/README.md

 - `compact` Whether to hide error messages for all Form.
 - `required` Indicates if all Form.Field components display asterisks, not form checks, for display only, default is `false`.
 - `labelWidth` The custom label width for all Form.
+- `labelAlign` The align of label for all Form.
 - `gutter` The distance between all Form.Field component custom labels and form components, `optional`.
 - `errorClassName` All Form.Field components add a custom class name when there is an error message, `optional`.
 - `onSubmit` The form submit callback, `optional`.